UKCloud/documentation/articles/openstack/ostack-how-recover-instance.md

 title: How to manage how your instance recovers from a host failure
 description: Describes how to control what happens to your instances in the event of a service interruption to the availability of a host
 services: openstack
-author: Sue Highmoor
+author: shighmoor
-reviewer: Bryce Nicholls
+reviewer: nmathews
-lastreviewed: 24/04/2020 10:34:17
+lastreviewed: 10/12/2020

 toc_rootlink: How To
 toc_sub1: